 On October 1, 2015, the Company acquired certain assets, including shares of select subsidiaries, of Alphaform AG (Alphaform) through insolvency proceedings administered through the Insolvency Court of Munich, Germany.
 Included in the acquisition were select assets of Alphaform AG and Alphaform Claho GmbH and shares of Alphaform RPI Oy and Alphaform Ltd., for \$5.0 million net cash consideration, which was funded with cash available in the United States and Europe.
-The operations of Alphaform will be integrated into the operations of the Company.
+As of December 2016, the operations of Alphaform have been integrated into the operations of the Company.

-Alphaform is a leading service bureau headquartered in Feldkirchen (Munich), Germany and also has locations in Eschenlohe, Germany; Rusko, Finland and Reading, UK.
+Alphaform was a leading service bureau headquartered in Feldkirchen (Munich), Germany and also had locations in Eschenlohe, Germany; Rusko, Finland and Reading, UK.
 Alphaform produces high-quality parts using stereolithography (SL), selective laser sintering (SLS) and direct metal laser sintering (DMLS) technologies as well as injection molding capabilities and other production processes.
-The revenue associated with these processes will be reported under the 3D Printing, Injection Molding and Other product lines.
+The revenue associated with these processes is reported under the 3D Printing, Injection Molding and Other product lines.
+In the second quarter of 2016, the Company made the decision to exit the resin resale business.